Azure/azure-powershell/src/Billing/Billing/help/Get-AzUsageAggregates.md

 ```

 ### -ReportedStartTime
-The start of the time range to retrieve data for.
+Specifies the reported start time for when resource usage was recorded in the Azure billing system.

 ```yaml
 Type: System.DateTime